sg00dwin/origin-server/openshift-pep/private-openshift-pep-001.md

 -------------

 ###Entering the Downgrade Process:
   Exit of the billing provider's dunning process in an arrears state is specified by an event from the billing provider (Aria).
-When receiving the event, the user's account will be marked as canceled (this logic must be transactional) and pending_plan_id will be set to :freeshift.
+When receiving the event, the user's account will be marked as canceled (this logic must be transactional) and pending_plan_id will be set to :free.
 In the long term an event should be scheduled to take the user's account through the downgrade process.
 In the short term we will want to manage the downgrade via a cron job similar to rhc-admin-ctl-usage --sync.
 Let's refer to this as rhc-admin-ctl-plan --process-canceled.

 ###User Downgrade:
   + Detected by plan_state of canceled